1984 New York City Subway shooting: Criminal case

-Criminal action

 Indictments

 Manhattan District Attorney Robert Morgenthau asked a grand jury to indict Goetz on four counts of attempted murder, four of assault, four of reckless endangerment, and one of criminal possession of a weapon.
 On January 25, the grand jury refused to indict Goetz on the more serious charges, voting indictments only for unlawful gun possession—one count of criminal possession of a weapon in the third degree, for carrying in public the loaded unlicensed gun used in the subway shooting, and two counts of possession in the fourth degree, for keeping two other unlicensed handguns in his home.

 In March 1985, Morgenthau announced that the state had obtained new evidence—an unnamed witness—and sought leave to convene a second grand jury; Judge Stephen Crane granted Morgenthau's motion.
-Morgenthau also granted immunity to Troy Canty and James Ramseur, which he had previously declined to do, allowing them to testify before the second grand jury.
+Morgenthau granted immunity to Troy Canty and James Ramseur, which he had previously declined to do, allowing them to testify before the second grand jury.
 The second grand jury indicted Goetz on charges of attempted murder, assault, reckless endangerment and weapons possession.
-But, in January 1986, Judge Crane granted a motion by Goetz to dismiss these new indictments based on alleged errors in the prosecutor's instructions to the grand jury regarding justification and the judge's opinion that Canty and Ramseur "strongly appeared" to have perjured themselves.
-Although Judge Crane did not specify the bases for the latter finding, the New York Times reported that it appeared to be based on alleged statements by Canty, Ramseur, and Cabey: According to police officer Peter Smith, who responded to the shooting, Canty told him that the group was planning to rob Goetz, but Goetz shot them first, though Police Commissioner Benjamin Ward said through a spokesman that he did not find Smith's account credible.
-Ramseur gave an interview to the Cable News Network saying he believed Goetz thought he was going to be robbed.
-And Cabey, while in the hospital, allegedly told New York Daily News reporter Jimmy Breslin that the other members of the group planned to rob Goetz because he "looked like easy bait" (though Cabey denied involvement himself).
+In January 1986, Judge Crane granted a motion by Goetz to dismiss these new indictments.
+Judge Crane dismissed the charges on two grounds: First, he held that the prosecutor had erred when instructing the grand jury that, for Goetz's actions to be protected by New York's self-defense statute, they would have to be objectively reasonable.
+Second, he found that Canty and Ramseur "strongly appeared" to have perjured themselves.